 Volkswagen Jetta review

 The Volkswagen Jetta is best described as a saloon version of the Golf.
-It has never been a favourite of us hatchback loving Brits, but with a stretched wheelbase and sharper styling the latest version could change all that.
 Under the bonnet you'll find VW’s established line up of TDI and TSI engines feature, while at the rear, the 510-litre boot is huge.
 Opt for the 1.6-litre TDI BlueMotion Technology and you’ll get low emissions and a small thirst for fuel.

 Our choice: Jetta 1.6-litre TDI SE BlueMotion Tech

 Launched in 2011, the current Jetta has a typically conservative Volkswagen design.
 The fourth-generation (sixth if you count the Vento and Bora) is bigger and more attractive than its predecessors.
 These days it looks more like a standalone saloon than an elongated Golf – in fact, you’re more likely to mistake it for the larger Passat.